xinfn/xinchain/white paper/whitepaper.md

 other efforts made in Dash, ZCash, Monero.
 Dash uses coinjoin to achieve anoymity but also require a trusted third party.
 ZCash uses zksnark which is pretty advanced zero knowledge proof technology but has following problems:
 + required a trusted setup(public CRS) which may leave a trapdoor;
-+ process to generate a private transaction is very slow(more than 40s), therefore, private transaction is not enabled by default.
++ process to generate a private transaction is very slow(more than 40s on a PC), therefore, private transaction is not enabled by default.

 In Xinchain, we intend to use Ring-CT which is already used in Monero to ensure confidentiality.
 Ring-CT uses Ring signature developed by CryptoNote and Confidential transactions designed for Bitcoin by Greg Maxwell.
 It can protect sender and receiver's